-Standard Concepts and Competencies Supportive Practices 1.4 K.B The learner will: The adult will: Use a combination of drawing, dictating, and writing to focus on one specific topic.
-Respond to writing prompts on a specific topic.Choose a specific topic to write about.
-Provide opportunities for whole group or small group discussion on a topic before writing.
+Standard Concepts and Competencies Supportive Practices 1.4 1.B Identify and write about one specific topic.
+The learner will: Respond to writing prompts on a specific topic.
+Choose a specific topic to write about.
+The adult will: Provide opportunities for whole group or small group discussion on a topic before writing.
 Provide opportunities to engage in shared, interactive, and independent writing.
-Create charts of students ideas about topics of interest to facilitate students choice of a particular topic.
 Model writing on a single topic.
+Provide a topic for writing.
+Conference with students and provide feedback (e.g., using district writing rubrics, reading program).